This chapter should be read in conjunction with Adopt Thames Valley - Adoption Recruitment Policy.

-A practitioner experienced in adoption, who has not been involved in the assessment, will review the adopters' approval at least annually (using the Standard Cue Sheet).
-The outcome of the review is referred back to the Adoption and Permanency Panel if there are any changes in circumstances which suggest the prospective adopters should no longer be approved to adopt.
+A practitioner experienced in adoption, who has not been involved in the assessment, will review the adopters' approval at least annually using the standard template.
+The outcome of the review is referred back to the Adoption Panel if there are any changes in circumstances which suggest the prospective adopters should no longer be approved to adopt.

 If the approval is still considered suitable, the prospective adopters should be notified in writing and a copy of the reports, minutes, decision and notification placed on their Adoption Case File.